 LIGHT: For nearly all varieties (except lettuce), a sunny windowsill just doesn't cut it.
 South-facing bay windows might do the trick–but for most situations, extra light is necessary when starting seeds indoors.
 The most affordable way to provide this is to purchase a shop-light fluorescent fixture and suspend it within 1-2 inches of the emerging seedlings.
 Run it for 12-14 hours every day.
 And if you can set it up against a window, so much the better.

 CONTAINERS: There are a myriad options for containers, from complex mini-greenhouses to simple wood boxes.
-We prefer simple and mostly use peat planting pots in our gardens and plastic cell-packs on our farm.
+We prefer simple and mostly use biodegradable planting pots in our gardens and plastic cell-packs on our farm.
 (For small projects, try our eco-friendly Ceramic Self-Watering Seed-Starting Tray.)
 The choice is yours: consider how much space you are working with and how many times you're planning on potting-up before transplanting.
 Make sure your container is at least 2 to 3 inches deep with drainage holes at the bottom.
 If reusing last season's, clean with warm, soapy water first to prevent the chance of disease.

 SOWING: Pack soil into containers loosely; try not to compact it.
 Most seeds prefer a depth of about 2 times their length.
 The tiniest seeds can be sprinkled directly on the surface.
-Cover the seeds with a thin layer of soil or peat.
+Cover the seeds with a thin layer of soil.
 Plant about 3 seeds per hole (more if using older seeds) and once they germinate, thin down to leave only the strongest seedling.
 Margaret Roach, author of A Way to Garden, says, "wait until they get their first set of true leaves (not the first ones, called seed leaves, that all look basically the same, but the ones that start to have the character of the specific plant.
 Then use a small scissor to snip off the weaker of the two right at the base.
 Pulling it may dislodge the one you intend to keep."
 Deadheads Mini-Snips are the perfect tool for this job.
 But when is the best time to sow?
 Try Margaret Roach's extremely handy Spring Sowing Calculator to time your sowings.